lenoxbe/gmail_documentation/_posts/2023-07-21-organizing-emails.md

 1. Click the "Show search options" button within the search box.

 	<img src="{{ site.baseurl }}/images/filter4.png" alt="Filter" style="width: 80%;">
 2. A new filter window will appear on the web page.
-There are two new paramters: "date within," which is a range of date option, and an option allowing a choice of which inbox to search.
+There are two new parameters: "date within," which is a range of date option, and an option allowing a choice of which inbox to search.
 3. Refer back to steps 4 through 7 in method one.

 	<img src="{{ site.baseurl }}/images/filter5.png" alt="Filter" style="width: 80%;">